milos-pujic/cypress-cucumber-e2e-tests/docs/minikube-setup-mac.md

 Recommendation is to give minikube half of machines resources, if you have 16GB or RAM, give minikube 8GB of RAM, if you have 8 core CPU, give minikube 4 cores.

-To be able to use ports like 80, 8080, 1234, 9090, 9000 and 4000 which are used Sorry-Cypress and Restful Booker Platform it is needed to extend NodePort range from default range 30000-32767 to 1-65535.
+To be able to use ports like 80 which is used by Restful Booker Platform, it is needed to extend NodePort range from default range 30000-32767 to 1-65535.

 ### Initial start of minikube